-- Increase Age for Required Minimum Distributions (RMDs) - The SECURE Act increased the age for retirement account owners to begin required withdrawals from their qualified Individual Retirement Account (IRA) to age 72.
-Benefactors can still begin making IRA charitable rollovers (also called qualified charitable distributions) at age 701⁄2. - Modifications to RMD Distribution Rules for Beneficiaries - The SECURE Act eliminates the ability to "stretch" inherited retirement plan distributions over beneficiary lifetimes (with limited exceptions). - Repeal of Maximum Age Threshold for Traditional IRA Contributions Unlike in prior years, individuals can continue to contribute to - Unlike in prior years, individuals can continue to contribute to traditional IRA plans past age $70^{\frac{1}{2}}$ .
+Increase Age for Required Minimum Distributions (RMDs)

+The SECURE Act allows retirement account owners to defer required withdrawals from their qualified Individual Retirement Account (IRA) to age 72.
+Benefactors can still begin making IRA charitable rollovers (also called qualified charitable distributions) at age 701⁄2.

+- Modifications to RMD Distribution Rules for Beneficiaries The SECURE Act eliminates the ability to "stretch" inherited retirement plan distributions over beneficiary lifetimes (with limited exceptions). - Repeal of Maximum Age Threshold for Traditional IRA Contributions Unlike in prior years, individuals can continue to contribute to traditional IRA plans past age 701⁄2.

-CARES ACT
+CARES ACT EXTENSIONS FOR 2021

 In March of 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law.
 The intent of the Act is to bring financial relief to those individuals and businesses that have been impacted by the COVID-19 pandemic.
-Included in the Act are provisions intended to stimulate charitable giving and to provide more flexibility with retirement accounts.
+As part of the Consolidated Appropriations Act, 2021 which was signed on December 27, 2020, certain provisions of the CARES Act that increase incentives for charitable giving were extended through 2021.
+These provisions include: